alissayarmantho/myVimConfig/README.md

 5. cp .bashrc ~
 6. source ~/.bashrc

-If you are not in PE node:
+If you are not in PE/stu node:

 In your computer (not remote server):
 1. Clone the repo: git clone --recursive https://github.com/alissayarmantho/myVimConfig